The Spring Spectacle of Shakespeare

 WHAT’S IT ALL ABOUT?

-The Fall Festival of Shakespeare is About Collaboration.
+The Spring Spectacle of Shakespeare is About Collaboration.
 University theater artists from DePauw work in collaboration with students and school personnel to create a 90-minute production of a Shakespeare play.

-The Fall Festival of Shakespeare is About Language.
+The Spring Spectacle of Shakespeare is About Language.
 Language is at the heart of Shakespeare & Company’s approach to performing Shakespeare.
 Shakespeare’s language is the ideal script to place in the hands of young people.
 It gives them words, which powerfully and accurately articulate their own experience, while giving them the means to explore and reveal what it means to be human.

-The Fall Festival of Shakespeare is about Student Achievement.
+The Spring Spectacle of Shakespeare is about Student Achievement.
 Under the direction of DePauw University student directors and production staff, students are the actors, stage managers, technical crews and publicity crews – the “Company” – for their productions.

-The Fall Festival of Shakespeare is about Celebration.
+The Spring Spectacle of Shakespeare is about Celebration.
 After a ten-week rehearsal process, students will perform their play at their school, for their family, friends and the school community.
-Then they will join the other Festival schools for a full day Festival at DePauw on the Moore Theatre Main Stage at DePauw.
+Then they will join the other Spectacle schools for a full day Spectacle at DePauw on the Moore Theatre Main Stage at DePauw.

-The Fall Festival of Shakespeare is not about Competition.
+The Spring Spectacle of Shakespeare is not about Competition.
 Students from all of the participating schools come together to share their plays with each another.
 There is no judging or awards.
 It is about young artists celebrating each other’s work.

-The Fall Festival of Shakespeare is about Inter-scholastic Community.
+The Spring Spectacle of Shakespeare is about Inter-scholastic Community.
 Students rarely have the opportunity to meet students from different schools without the context of competition.
-The Fall Festival gives students the opportunity to gather and share their creative work, meet new people and make new friends.
+The Spring Spectacle gives students the opportunity to gather and share their creative work, meet new people and make new friends.